 Table of Contents

-How to add a battery to a cartridge from AliExpress?
+How to add a battery to an AliExpress cartridge?

-If you want to rewrite a Game Boy Advance cartridge from AliExpress, you will encounter one problem - if the cartridge has volatile SRAM memory, there is no battery installed.
+If you want to rewrite a Game Boy Advance cartridge from AliExpress, you will encounter one problem - if there is volatile SRAM memory, the cartridge does not have a battery installed.

 However, it is unknown how they patch the game.
-MetroidManiac has released a program on GitHub that makes such patches.
-But it has its own issues, such as the game freezing during saving.
+MetroidManiac posted his program on GitHub that makes such patches.
+But it has its own problems, such as the game freezing during saving.
 And considering that saves are made automatically (without player involvement), you may encounter freezes during gameplay.

-In this article, we will talk about how to solder a battery to a cartridge from AliExpress.
+In this article, we will talk about how to solder a battery to an AliExpress cartridge.
 Thanks to Stanislav Slow, who explained and showed me everything in detail!

 Unfortunately, simply soldering a battery is not enough for saves to work.